 - Leadership issues

 What firms can do

 Difficulties that change personal behaviours are also identified as a key barrier.
 For this reason, it is critical to develop an ERM culture.
-Risk culture is built on a foundation of shared organizational values, attitudes and behaviours, with visible and accountable leadership backed up by shared responsibilities and actions by all members of staff.
+Risk culture is built on a foundation of shared organisational values, attitudes and behaviours, with visible and accountable leadership backed up by shared responsibilities and actions by all members of staff.
 Risks present both threats and opportunities, so a multi-disciplinary, deliberate and well-coordinated approach is needed to help develop effective measures that mitigate threats and take opportunities.

 Our “Age of Adaptability” report indicates that 88% of HR teams have seen more involvement in benefits from the C-suite.
 Risk managers and HR teams therefore must take their disciplines to the next level.

 This means developing more deliberate approaches to listening to employees, a tighter connection between benefits and business goals, and judicious cost management focused on value and multi-year benefit strategies.
 Some are tweaking values and cultures to promote human-centric leadership, justice and purpose.
-With ESG on the rise, many organizations are looking to build a sustainable people culture, including delivering on total well-being.
+With ESG on the rise, many organisations are looking to build a sustainable people culture, including delivering on total well-being.
 In this scenario, it will be more challenging to make cuts to benefits as many have done in the past to keep benefit budgets affordable.
 Hence, cost management instead of cost shifting to employees is needed; for example, steering employees through plan design to higher-quality points of care to reduce complications, or using virtual care when appropriate.